This website has been designed to navigate using word search.

 • Buckets, brushes, plastic and wooden spatulas, bamboo sticks for scraping off lichen and moss

 • Non-ionic solution biological cleanser (safe for use on granite and marble) in spray bottles.
-The cleaner is described as a safe, effective, and easy-to-use liquid that removes stains on surfaces and architectural features caused by mould, mildew, algae, lichens, and air pollutants.
+The cleaner is described as a safe, effective, and easy-to-use liquid that removes stains on surfaces and architectural features caused by mold, mildew, algae, lichens, and air pollutants.

 • Please bring water and container to rinse the marker.
 There is also hand pump water source on site.